jddemcher/TallGuyCooking/Canning/Refrigerator.Dill.Pickles.md

 2. Add the cut cucumbers to each jar, packing tightly without forcing.
 3. Mix together the water, vinegar, and salt in a large pitcher.
 4. Pour the brine into each jar filling close to the top.
+5. Add 1/8 tsp pickle crisp per jar.
-5. Add a pinch of red pepper flakes if desired at the top, and extra dill if there is room.
+6. Add a pinch of red pepper flakes if desired at the top, and extra dill if there is room.
-6. Refridgerate the jars for at least 24 hours before eating.
+7. Refridgerate the jars for at least 24 hours before eating.
 They will last up to 2 months in the refridgerator.

 **Enjoy!!!**